Sexual Assault Defense Lawyer in Texas

-In certain cases, a lawyer can help identify the best possible legal strategies for your unique situation.
-It is imperative to discuss the specifics of your case with an attorney who is experienced at handling sex crime allegations, as the following defenses are not applicable to every situation:
+In certain cases, a sex crimes attorney can help identify the best possible legal strategies for your unique situation.
+It is imperative to discuss the specifics of your case with a lawyer who is experienced at handling sex crime allegations, as the following defenses are not applicable to every situation:

 - False allegations

 - Lack of knowledge or intent

 Occasionally, an affirmative defense may be available to allegations of sex assault.
 An affirmative defense occurs when the alleged offender admits they committed the offense, but it is not a crime in their case because of a specific reason.
 For example, if the alleged offender was suffering from a legitimate medical condition that impaired their judgment, the act would not be able to be prosecuted as a criminal offense.

 What Are the Potential Consequences of a Sexual Assault Conviction?